-- 9.24 In Ireland some sectors have independently begun the process of identifying key vulnerabilities for their activities.
+- 9.34 In Ireland some sectors have independently begun the process of identifying key vulnerabilities for their activities.
 The report by the Irish Academy of Engineering, Ireland at Risk Critical Infrastructure Adaptation for Climate Change (The Irish Academy of Engineering, 2009) and the report by the Heritage Council and Fáilte Ireland (the National Tourism Development Authority), Climate Change, Heritage and Tourism, Implications for Ireland's Coast and Inland Waterways (ed.
-Kelly and Stack, 2009) are examples of initiatives of this kind. - 9.25 Other research work on adaptation in specific sectors has been carried out or commissioned by other Government Departments/bodies such as the OPW, CoFoRD (programme of competitive forest research for development research programme, etc. (e.g., CLIMADAPT). - 9.26 A National Climate Change Vulnerability Scoping Study (Sweeney and Coll, 2012) was undertaken to identify first generation vulnerabilities for Ireland based on a sensitivity analysis across key sectors.
-The analysis identified a clustering of impacts and their importance in relation to an assessment of

-- likely resilience by sector.
+Kelly and Stack, 2009) are examples of initiatives of this kind. - 9.35 Other research work on adaptation in specific sectors has been carried out or commissioned by other Government Departments / bodies such as the OPW, CoFoRD (programme of competitive forest research for development research programme, etc. (e.g. CLIMADAPT). - 9.36 A National Climate Change Vulnerability Scoping Study (Sweeney and Coll, 2012) was undertaken to identify first generation vulnerabilities for Ireland based on a sensitivity analysis across key sectors.
+The analysis identified a clustering of impacts and their importance in relation to an assessment of likely resilience by sector.
 The assessment methodology used was an impacts-first, science-first classical approach.
-The priority sectors identified are biodiversity and fisheries; water resources and the built coastal environment; forestry and agriculture. - 9.27 As each sector develops its sectoral adaptation plan (under the Climate Action and Low Carbon Development Act 2015), detailed vulnerability and risk analysis will be required.
+The priority sectors identified are: biodiversity and fisheries; water resources and the built coastal environment; forestry and agriculture. - 9.37 As each sector develops its sectoral adaptation plan (under the Climate Action and Low Carbon Development Act 2015), detailed vulnerability and risk analysis will be required.
 Some preliminary work has been undertaken on costing the impacts of climate change in Ireland.
-This is now being supported by more detailed analysis of the current and future costs of flood risk management. - 9.28 The implementation of adaptation is being supported by the development of a suite of guidelines, tools and approaches.
-These include the Local Authority Adaptation Strategy Development Guideline; and the Irish climate information platform "Climate Ireland", which includes data, information, tools and approaches for local level adaptation decision making.
-Work is ongoing to develop sectoral decision-making tools and supports. - 9.29 There are no specific tools developed for assessing climate change for extractive industries.
-The Climate Change and Major Project guidelines on how to make investments resilient to climate change provides a methodology for undertaking a vulnerability and risk assessment. - 9.30 Climate change adaptation and mitigation are to be increasingly integrated in the preparation and approval of proposed developments.
-Adaptation seeks to ensure adequate resilience of a proposed development to the adverse impacts of climate change based on Vulnerability.
-Mitigation seeks to reduce the emissions of greenhouse gases.
+This is now being supported by more detailed analysis of the current and future costs of flood risk management. - 9.38 The implementation of adaptation is being supported by the development of a suite of guidelines, tools and approaches.
+These include the Local Authority Adaptation Strategy Development Guidelines and the Irish climate information platform "Climate Ireland", which includes data, information, tools and approaches for local level adaptation decision making.
+Work is ongoing to develop sectoral decision-making tools and supports. - 9.39 The EPA is currently funding a research project called Urb-Adapt which aims to identify the impact of climate change on Dublin city and surrounding towns within the greater Dublin region.
+The project aims to identify possible risks to the population living in that area and future risks posed to it by the changing climate.

+- 9.40 There are no specific tools developed for assessing climate change for the extraction / waste recovery industries.
+The Climate Change and Major Project guidelines on how to make vulnerable investments resilient to climate change provide methodology for undertaking a vulnerability and risk assessment. - 9.41 Climate change adaptation and mitigation are to be integrated in the preparation and approval of planned development.
+Adaptation seeks to ensure adequate resilience of development to the adverse impacts of climate change, based on vulnerability.
+Mitigation seeks to reduce the emission of greenhouse gases.